uservidya/python-web-stack/README.md

-> Warning: This is more a spec to remind myself how to construct the project than a real README.
-Currently my priority is to hack together a workable prototype, so this document **may be seriously inaccurate**.
-Please don't rely on anything written here, including command usages and config structures, including others.
+> Warning: Currently my priority is to hack together a workable prototype, so this document may be inaccurate.
+Please don't rely on anything written here, including command usages and config structures, including others, without consulting the source code.

 # Python Web Stack